MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-configuration.md

 ---
+title: "Custom claims provider: Configure a token issuance event"
-title: Configure a custom claims provider for a token issuance event
+description: Learn how to configure a custom claims provider for a token issuance start event in Microsoft Entra ID.
+You can add custom claims to a token before it's issued.
-description: Develop and register a Microsoft Entra custom authentication extensions REST API.
-The custom authentication extension allows you to source claims from an external data source outside of Microsoft Entra ID.
 author: cilwerner
 manager: CelesteDG
 ms.author: cwerner
 ms.custom:
-ms.date: 08/16/2023
+ms.date: 03/15/2024
-ms.reviewer: JasSuri, stsoneff
+ms.reviewer: stsoneff
 ms.service: identity-platform
 ms.topic: how-to
-titleSuffix: Microsoft identity platform

 #Customer intent: As a developer, I want to configure a custom claims provider token issuance event in the Azure portal, so that I can add custom claims to a token before it is issued.
 ---

 # Configure a custom claim provider for a token issuance event (preview)

-> [!NOTE]
->
-> This article is a work in progress and not yet complete.

 This article describes how to configure a custom claims provider for a [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener).
 Using a existing Azure Functions REST API, you'll register a custom authentication extension and add attributes that you expect it to parse from your REST API.
 To test the custom authentication extension, you'll register a sample OpenID Connect application to get a token and view the claims.